datasette/datasette-query-assistant/README.md

 ```bash
 pytest
 ```
-To re-generate the tests with refreshed examples from the Claude 3 API:
+To re-generate the tests with refreshed examples from the API:
 ```bash
 pytest -x --record-mode=rewrite --inline-snapshot=fix
 ```